-These tickets may have the web_widget tag, but in observed cases, the tag was actually added by the spammer.
-If you view the events of the spam ticket (see Viewing all events of a ticket) and look to the very bottom of the page, you’ll see that it was submitted via Web Service.
-This indicates it was created via API (see How are ticket channels defined across Zendesk?).
+These tickets may have the web_widget tag, but in observed cases, the tag is actually added by the spammer.
+In the events of the spam ticket, look to the very bottom of the page, and see if the ticket was submitted via Web Service.
+This indicates the ticket was created via API (see the article: How are ticket channels defined across Zendesk?).

 The primary goal of spammers is to use your triggers to pass spam content to other users via placeholders.
 To that end, we recommend removing placeholders from the default Notify requester of received request trigger.
-If you have customized triggers, you’ll also need to remove any of the placeholders that pass the comment or title content of the ticket to the end-user upon ticket creation.
+If you have customized triggers, remove any of the placeholders that pass the comment or title content of the ticket to the end user upon ticket creation.

 Step 1: Remove placeholders that spammers target

 In this example, we're updating Notify requester of received request.

 - Under Meet ALL of the following conditions, add the condition Current User > is > (end-user)

 - Under Actions, refer to the Email subject and Email body fields.
 Remove these two placeholders

 Removing these placeholders renders your trigger useless to spammers, since it will no longer share their spam content with recipients.
 This will not immediately stop the flow of spam tickets, but will prevent spammers from reaching end-users, and you should eventually stop seeing spam come in.